failure-driven/arduino-on-rails/RORO_Oct_2020/slides.md

 ## What is Rails?

-- a "computer" who's interface is Web Pages and REST end points?
+- a "computer" who's interface are REST end points?

 ---